International Art Dealer Sunil Vilas exclusive interview’s Japanese Shiho Kanzaki ceramic artist

 Shiho – Sunil san!.., have you ever seen natural ash deposits work?
-Look at this works closely; the deep blue which reminds one of the deep blue sea; the green like moss; the charred surface which reminds one of the creation of the earth; the harmony of distortion and myriad colors.
+Look at this works closely; the deep blue reminds one of the deep blue seas; the green is like moss; the charred surface reminds one of the creations of the earth, the harmony of distortion and myriad colours.

-These are the perfection of the natural glaze.
-And the shape of my works are explaining my life, very natural.
+These are the perfection of natural glaze.
+And the shape of my works explains my life very naturally.

 6. Sunil – Very interesting how you compare your work to mother nature..,

-My next question for you Is your work in any famous private or corporate collection?
+My next question is: Is your work in any famous private or corporate collection?

 Some of my works of ceramic pottery collection are in the Yale University Art Gallery